bart747/bart747/_posts/2016-04-30-forms-perf.md

 one line error indicator can force a browser to recalculate almost a whole layout.

 Tip: Use 'paint flashing' option in your dev tools.
-You will see how the whole page blinks in this example, and how I will reduce this effect in the next ones.
+In this example you will see how the whole page blinks (massive reflow).
+Then I will show you two solutions to reduce this effect.

   <form>
     <fieldset>